lrusso/TinyEPUBReader/README.md

 ## Main differences with epub.js

-* Swipe left and right in mobile devices.
+* Swipe left/right in mobile devices.
-* Fixed redirection to a CFI using a URL.
 * Google Play Books theme implementation.
+* Bugfix when redirecting to a CFI using a URL.

 ## Based on the work of: